norvig/paip-lisp/docs/chapter19.md

 **Answer 19.5** If it were omitted, then `:test` would default to `#'eql`, and it would be possible to remove the "wrong" element from the list.
-Consider the list (1.0 1.0) in an implementation where floating-point numbers are `eql` but not `eq`. if `random-elt` chooses the first 1.0 first, then everything is satisfactory-the resuit list is the same as the input list.
+Consider the list (1.0 1.0) in an implementation where floating-point numbers are `eql` but not `eq`. if `random-elt` chooses the first 1.0 first, then everything is satisfactory-the result list is the same as the input list.
 However, if `random-elt` chooses the second 1.0, then the second 1.0 will be the first element of the answer, but `remove` will remove the wrong 1.0!
 It will remove the first 1.0, and the final answer will be a list with two pointers to the second 1.0 and none to the first.
 In other words, we could have: